microsoft/OpenHack-FHIR/Challenge02-HL7IngestandConvert/ReadMe.md

    + The Client Secret for the Service Client.
 You can get this from Secret in Key Vault deployed in [Challenge01](./Challenge01-AzureAPIforFHIR/ReadMe.md).
    + The AAD Tenant ID for the Service Client.
    + The Audience for the Azure API for FHIR Server typically https://{name}azurehealthcareapis.com
-* You will need the following information from the HL7 Ingest platform deployment (provided at the end of your deployment):
+* You will need the following information from the HL7 Ingest platform deployment (provided at the end of your Task #1 deployment):
    + The resource group name created
    + The storage account name created
    + The service bus namespace created